lawik/notes/Blog - The Future Stack.md

 I wish the story was that the world realised Heroku, Rails and startups were too inefficient and came together to push for more efficient use of our resources.

 Instead someone put JavaScript on a server and it ate Rails' lunch.

 Salesforce bought Heroku.

 Startups are still a thing.
 Off and on.
 And off.
 And on.

 Startups did focus more on growth though.
 And I believe the interest in massive scalability, large engineering teams and unicorn valuations did shift technical priorities.
 This is not where Rails or Heroku shine.
-And it is where cloud native gets rolling.
+And it is where cloud native got rolling.

 The trade-offs made for Ruby and Rails had direct impact on performance and scalability.
 And Heroku was never the cheapest option.
 At larger scale and explosive growth your priorities change significantly.
 The performance you had traded off becomes a priority.
 The efficient scalability your MVP didn't need is suddenly strangling your progress.
 High cost at great scale is very concerning to a business.
 Even with massive VC funding.